-Plant areas to define transitions between public spaces and aid in defining public and private spaces.
-Visually permeable fencing should be used where fencing is required but privacy is not an issue

-- Use local materials where possible to contribute to local identity and distinctiveness. - Design landscaping for year-round visual interest.
-Choose plant varieties that are disease resistant and provide seasonal colour. - Strategically locate deciduous trees and plants to provide shade and windbreaks to reduce building energy use and not impeding views (both into the site and out to the surrounding landscape) or negatively impacting circulation of vehicles.
-Landscape design should consider climate, urban and natural context, and local character.
-The effects of solar access and shade on roads and footpaths should be considered when locating landscape materials.
+- Plant areas to define transitions between public spaces and aid in defining public and private spaces.
+Visually permeable fencing should be used where fencing is required but privacy is not an issue - B Use local materials where possible to contribute to local identity and distinctiveness. - Design landscaping for year-round visual interest.
+Choose plant varieties that are disease resistant and provide seasonal colour. - Strategically locate deciduous trees and plants to provide shade and windbreaks to reduce building energy use and not impeding views (both into the site and out to the surrounding landscape) or negatively impacting circulation of vehicles. - E Landscape design should consider climate, urban and natural context, and local character.
+The effects of solar access and shade on roads and footpaths should be considered when locating landscape materials. - when locating landscape materials.

 Maintain visual clearances for public safety by avoiding the placement of tall plant material near the intersections of driveways, pedestrian pathways and in public gathering spaces.
 Maintain visual clearance into all retail and tenant spaces.

-Incorporate perimeter planting to screen vehicle headlights.
-Use planting measures to screen utilities and service areas Enhance streetscape character by planting and landscaping at the street edge while also providing for privacy and screening where necessary If street edge activity and transparency is required consider providing low planting areas and/ or trees with canopies maintained above eye level K If a buffer zone between street and private open space is required consider a semi visually permeable hedge or low planting deep enough to provide sufficient separation levels for privacy.
-Contribute to streetscape character and the amenity of the public domain by relating landscape design to the desired proportions and character of the streetscape.

-M Incorporate landscaping and
+- G Incorporate perimeter planting to screen vehicle headlights. - H Use planting measures to screen utilities and service areas - Enhance streetscape character by planting and landscaping at the street edge while also providing for privacy and screening where necessary - J If street edge activity and transparency is required consider providing low planting areas and/ or trees with canopies maintained above eye level - K If a buffer zone between street and private open space is required consider a semi visually permeable hedge or low planting deep enough to provide sufficient separation levels for privacy. - Contribute to streetscape character and the amenity of the public domain by relating landscape design to the desired proportions and character of the streetscape. - M Incorporate landscaping and planting elements appropriate to the scale of development and as mitigation where appropriate for example to visually soften or break up the bulk of built form.